 Our trek continues on through the deep and narrow d´Afouar Ravine.
 Oleander bushes grow in the riverbeds and we spend some time looking for the green frogs that live in the pools of water.

 In the wonderful little oasis of Boualouz, beautifully situated within a framework of bare cliff walls, we pitch our camp for the night.
-Before us a stunning landscape unfolds with a majestic mountain slope rising towards the pass that we will climb to in the morning.
+Before us, a stunning landscape unfolds with a majestic mountain slope rising towards the pass that we will climb in the morning.

 Day four: Boualouz – Tassigdelt (5 to 6 trekking hours)